Pomax/are-we-flying/docs/index.md

 Of course, a real autopilot does this kind of monitoring and correcting on a continuous basis.
 Something we don't really have the luxury of doing by using JavaScript: in order not to overload both Node.js and MSFS, and in order for us to be able to look at any log data flying by when we need to do console log debugging, let's pick go with running our autopilot twice per second.
 And despite how coarse that sounds, we'll be able to make our autopilot work at this interval length.
 And the main reason we'll be able to do that is because the following function:

-### The backbone of our Autopilot code: constrain-mapping
+### The backbone of our autopilot code: constrain-mapping

 Before we do anything else, let's first look at what is probably _the_ single most important function in our autopilot: `constrainMap`.
 This function takes a value, relative to some interval `[a,b]`, and maps it to the corresponding value in a different interval `[c,d]`, such that `a` maps to `c`, `b` maps to `d`, and anything in between `a` and `b` is some new value between `c` and `d`.
 This is nothing special, that's just numerical mapping, but the critical part here is that in addition to the standard mapping, we also make sure that any value less than `a` _still maps to `c`_ and any value greater than `b` _still maps to `d`_: